 This, however, is not all.
 The process of diffusion is a slow one and does not serve to remove the sugar as fast as it is formed.
-The excessive formation of sugar would soon lead to such saturation of the sap as would at any rate temporarily inhibit its construction, were it not for another agency at work.
+The excessive formation of sugar would soon lead to such a saturation of the sap as would at any rate temporarily inhibit its construction, were it not for another agency at work.
 The chloroplasts are endowed with another property than that so far described, which is now called into play.
 This is a peculiarity of the body of the plastid, and is quite independent of the colouring matter, being shared by other quite colourless plastids which occur in other parts of the plant.
 These structures have the power of converting sugar into starch, a power which we must examine more fully in a subsequent chapter.
 The transformation is apparently a process of secretion.

 Part of the sugar consequently gives rise to numerous minute grains of starch, which the plastid forms within itself and deposits in its own substance.
 This formation of a temporary store not only relieves the over-saturation of the sap in the cell, but supplies the need of the protoplasm when the formation of sugar from carbon dioxide and water is interrupted by the failure of the daylight.
 These minute granules are of very small dimensions, three or four of them being formed within each plastid.
 They have no apparent structure, but can be detected by treating the cell with a solution of iodine, which stains them blue.
-If a chloroplast so treated is examined with a high power of the microscope, it presents the appearance of fig. 108, the little grains of starch lying as blue specks in the green They can be seen more dissubstance.
-GRAINS IN THE tinctly if the leaf under examination is ROPLASTS. × 250. bleached by warming it in alcohol, which dissolves out the chlorophyll.
+If a chloroplast so treated is examined with a high power of the microscope, it presents the appearance of fig. 104, the little grains of starch lying as blue specks in the green They can be seen more dissubstance.
+GRAINS IN THE tinctly if the leaf under examination is BODIES OF CHLO-ROPLASTS. × 250. bleached by warming it in alcohol, which dissolves out the chlorophyll.
 A leaf so treated turns blue wherever the light has had access to it, not only showing the formation of the starch but allowing its exact locality to be determined with absolute precision.
 In fact this test may be applied to ascertain whether the chlorophyll apparatus of a part is at any time active, the deposition of the starch taking place within a few minutes of the commencement of carbohydrate construction.
 This rapidity of appearance led indeed to the old view that the construction of starch rather than sugar was the immediate object of the chlorophyll apparatus.
 The reasons we have given lead us preferably to the view that the starch is the expression of the superabundant supply, requiring that a certain portion shall be deposited in an insoluble form as a temporary reserve material, to allow the process of carbohydrate construction to proceed without intermission so long as the conditions are favourable.
-At the same time we cannot but notice that the appearance of starch in the chloroplasts is so rapid when the conditions of carbo.
+At the same time we cannot but notice that the appearance of starch in the chloroplasts is so rapid when the conditions of carbohydrate formation are realised, that it may be relied on as a test for the absorption of carbon dioxide by the tissue in which it appears.

-FIG. 108.-STARCH BODIES OF CHLO-
+FIG. 104.-STARCH